Our lead asset

 -

-During 2001-2005 AstraZeneca performed phase I and phase II clinical studies on product candidate linaprazan with the intention to develop the successor to Losec and Nexium.
-As not all patients are properly healed by existing medication, AstraZeneca identified an unmet medical need which led to the launch of a P-CAB development project.
+During 2001-2005 AstraZeneca performed Phase I and Phase II clinical studies on the product candidate linaprazan with the intention to develop the successor to Losec and Nexium.
+As not all patients receive sufficient symptom control and healing of erosions with existing medication, AstraZeneca identified an unmet medical need which led to the launch of a P-CAB development project.

 -

-Comprehensive data from 23 phase I studies including more than 600 subjects and two phase II studies including approximately 2000 patients shows that linaprazan was well tolerated, with a fast onset of action and full effect at first dose.
+Comprehensive data from 23 Phase I studies including more than 600 subjects exposed to linaprazan and two Phase II studies including approximately 2000 patients exposed to linaprazan shows that linaprazan was well tolerated, with a fast onset of action and full effect at first dose.

 -

 In 2005 AstraZeneca decided to close the linaprazan project.
-The rights of the prodrugs of linaprazan were later acquired by two of the founders of Cinclus Pharma.
+The rights of two molecules, so-called "prodrugs", of linaprazan were later acquired by two of the founders of Cinclus Pharma.

 Read more about the company history